 Limited company contractors concerned about the safety of cash held on deposit in their business bank account are covered by the same protections under the Financial Services Compensation Scheme(FSCS) that protects cash bank deposits held by individual savers.

-Contractor limited company bank deposits
+Protecting your limited company bank deposits with FSCS

 Contractors should check with each bank where they have a business account to ensure they don’t share the same licence.
 Alternatively, there are online resources that provide up-to-date lists of banks and licences.

 Am I eligible for FSCS protection as an umbrella company contractor?